 In our living room, the girls thought the dinette pieces made an excellent fort!

-You can read part II and III of this series of posts here:
+You can read part II, III and IV of this series of posts here: